thefrosty/custom-login/readme.txt

 == Upgrade Notice ==

-= 3.0.2 =
+= 3.0.3 =
-Complete rewrite of Custom Login, be sure to run the update script to keep your settings.
+Complete rewrite of Custom Login, be sure to run the update script to keep your old settings.